Northside-CC/RX2021-Online-Classes/README.md

-# RX2021-Online-Classes
+# RX2021
+This is a join repo that contains files / instructions for both of the following RX2021 breakout sessions:

+- _Creating Online Training/Classes with Workflows_ by Courtney Cooksey w/The Crossing
-Takeaway for my RX2021 presentation, How to Rock Your Online Courses.
+- _How to Rock Your Online Courses_ by Leah Jennings w/Northside Christian Church